 How do I apply for an investment licence?

-Details of how to apply for an investment licence are found in the New Applicants and the Investment Application pages of the website.
+Applications can be made on the Applications portal or via email.
+Further details of how to apply for an investment licence are found in the New Applicants and the Investment Application pages of the website.

 Who can establish collective investment schemes in Guernsey?